MPachicano/Final_Project/README.md

 ```
 ![](https://user-images.githubusercontent.com/89544326/144496205-69bc29ec-2146-42a0-bad0-a6bf4df0968a.png)

 However, if you add in Sex for multiple comparisons, you can see that there is a difference between male and female, treated and untreated patients.
-This is indicated by less mixing, and more grouping of same groups.
+This is indicated by less mixing, and more grouping of same groups, specifically the Untreated group (shown in red).

 ```{r}
 pcaData <- plotPCA(vsd, intgroup=c("condition", "type"), returnData=TRUE)